 As an undergraduate student at the University of Lagos, Nigeria, I daily revisited my plans and strategies to graduate with a First Class honor.
-It was not a smooth ride but I can assure you that those strategies, which I am going to share some with you here, are instrumental to my academic excellence.
+It was not a smooth ride, but I can assure you that those strategies, which I am going to share some with you here, are instrumental to my academic excellence.

 Why the strategy helped me?
-My friends’ uncommon desire to graduate as best students somehow made me see myself as one of the best students on campus as all of us consistently rank in the 90th percentile in most of the courses we took; scoring high even in courses that were outside our major and most often a hard nut to crack for our peers.
+My friends’ uncommon desire to graduate as best students somehow made me see myself as one of the best students on campus as all of us consistently rank in the 90th percentile in most of the courses we took; scoring high even in classes that were outside our major and most often a hard nut to crack for our peers.

 Overall, having the right mindset, choosing the right set of friends, who are like minded and always aiming high are invaluable characteristics of any student that would excel in class work and research.